agrcrobles/react-ethereum-metacoin/README.md

 * This one can be considered as opinionated versions of [react-ethereum-dapp-template](https://github.com/uzyn/react-ethereum-dapp-template) and [truffle-webpack-demo](https://github.com/ConsenSys/truffle-webpack-demo), intended for personal purposes, PRs, feedback, stars ✭ and issue reporting, welcome.

-## Prerequisites

-* Node 8 LTS
-* You can use yarn or npm

 ## Getting started

 JSON-RPC node should be running and configured in `truffle.js`.

-It can be tested on [Ropsten](https://ropsten.etherscan.io/) with `Meta Task` chrome extension but I tried it in a local Ethereum node with JSON-RPC with [ethereum-mocked](https://bitbucket.org/locropulen/ethereum-mocked) listening at port `8545` ( for more information about it see [ganache-cli](https://github.com/trufflesuite/ganache-cli) ) or read about [how to deploy a truffle contract to ropsten](https://medium.com/@guccimanepunk/how-to-deploy-a-truffle-contract-to-ropsten-e2fb817870c1)
+It can be tested on [Ropsten](https://ropsten.etherscan.io/) with `Meta Task` chrome extension but I tried it in a local Ethereum node with JSON-RPC with [ethereum-mocked](https://bitbucket.org/locropulen/ethereum-mocked) listening at port `8545` or read about [how to deploy a truffle contract to ropsten](https://medium.com/@guccimanepunk/how-to-deploy-a-truffle-contract-to-ropsten-e2fb817870c1)

 ```bash
 # Using ganache-cli
 ganache-cli
 ```

-Run me...
+For more information about it see [ganache-cli](https://github.com/trufflesuite/ganache-cli)

+## Run the web server

+* Node 8 LTS
+* You can use yarn or npm

 ```bash
 # Install dependencies
 yarn